 Get in contact if you would like to be added to the secret Facebook group (only other members will be able to see you are in the group and it won't be searchable).

 If you have any questions, hot ideas, or anything else, shoot them an email.

-Queerspace is a safe place to relax and connect with other LGBTIQ+ students.
+Queerspace is a safe place to relax and connect with other LGBTQIA+ students.
 Meetings and other activities are run by the Queer Collective on a regular basis.
 You can find the Queerspace in Room 9.21, Level 9, Chemical Sciences Building.

 Contact your Collective Officer or Arc Reception if you have any suggestions for the use of the space or to report any issues.